 The course is designed to act both as an introductory course and as a refresher course.
 After taking the course you should have a good idea of how electronic systems work and how they are made.
 In particular, the course focuses on the design of a Hi-Fi amplifier.

 The course is limited to "analogue electronics" where signals are represented by continuously variable voltages and will not cover "digital electronics" where signals are represented by discrete numbers.

 Students should normally have a reasonable proficiency in school Maths and Science.
 Study to GCSE-level is sufficient for most of the course, though study to A-level will enable a full understanding of the more advanced topics.

 Students on the course will be supplied with a copy of T L Floyd's Electronics Fundamentals (the cost of this book is included in the course fee).
 This will be used for directed reading, assignments and further study.
 It also serves as a useful reference source.
-Note that the book will be sent to you by standard post.
-A delivery by courier can be arranged at cost.
+Note that you will receive the e-book version of this publication.

 - A quick insight into modern electronics